 - Hazardous clinical waste – this is collected separately

-These items can’t be collected from your home but can be taken to a community recycling centre:
+These items can’t be collected from your home but can normally be taken to a community recycling centre:

 - Energy saving lightbulbs